3. EPIDEMIOLOGY, AETIOLOGY AND PATHOPHYSIOLOGY

 Ongoing peripheral pain mechanisms in visceral pain

-When acute pain mechanisms are activated by a nociceptive event, as well as direct activation of the peripheral nociceptor transducers, sensitisation of those transducers may also occur; therefore, magnifying the afferent signalling.
+When acute pain mechanisms are triggered by a nociceptive event, direct activation of peripheral nociceptor transducers occurs, and these transducers may also become sensitised, thereby amplifying afferent signalling.
 Afferents that are not normally active may also become activated by the change, that is, there may be activation of the so-called silent afferents.
-Although these are mechanisms of acute pain, the increased afferent signalling is often a trigger for the chronic pain mechanisms that maintain the perception of pain in the absence of ongoing peripheral pathology (see below) [63].
+Although these are mechanisms of acute pain, the increased afferent signalling is often a trigger for the chronic pain mechanisms that maintain the perception of pain in the absence of ongoing peripheral pathology (see below) [59].

-There are a number of mechanisms by which the peripheral transducers may exhibit an increase in sensibility:
+There are several mechanisms by which the peripheral transducers may exhibit an increase in sensibility:

 - Modification of the peripheral tissue, which may result in the transducers being more exposed to peripheral stimulation.